ThanhLe86/AioT-project-main/README.md

-# AioT-project-main
-I created a sound recognition Javascript program from Teachable Machine instead of a python program for object recognition because i didn't bring my webbcam.
+This is my revised version of Lab object recognition AI project using Python